wizard339/FakeNewsDetection/README.md

 - Open project in any IDE (Pycharm or VSCode)
 - Run `main.py`, go to the `http://127.0.0.1:5000/`
 - If you want to build your model with the some changes, you can check the `model.ipynb`.
-- You can check that the web application is working fine.
-Sometimes classifications can be wrong.

 ## Screenshots